 We are the UK's leading ovarian cancer charity.
-Together with the ovarian cancer community, we're transforming the futures of 41,000 women in the UK who are living with ovarian cancer and thousands more who are yet to be diagnosed.
+Together with the ovarian cancer community, we're transforming the future for everyone in the UK who is living with ovarian cancer and thousands more who are yet to be diagnosed.
 But there is so much more to do.
 We will not stop until we have achieved our goal of doubling survival from ovarian cancer by 2050.

 We work to:

 We're the only charity fighting ovarian cancer on all three of these fronts, across all four nations of the UK.
-We work with women, family members and health professionals to ensure we target the areas that matter most for those living with ovarian cancer.
+We work with everyone affected by ovarian cancer and health professionals to ensure we target the areas that matter most for them.

 Why is it so important to improve early diagnosis?